Teaching, M.A.T.

 - Elementary Education (K–6);

-- Teacher of a Specific Subject (K–12 or Secondary Education in art, biology, business, chemistry, English, health and physical education, mathematics, or social studies).
+- Teacher of a Specific Subject (K–12 or Secondary Education in art, biology, business, chemistry, English, health and physical education, mathematics, psychology, or social studies).

 M.A.T.
 Program Sequence